Create custom insight cards

 Ensure that all the configured steps are working as required.
 The test feature runs and validates each step in the flow and highlights any error that occurs on a step.
 You must resolve the error to proceed.

-When the card is saved, the Manage insight cards list gets updated and the Due date coming up card displays.
-Now you can edit the card to set priority and assign to different security roles.
+The card is created.
+You can further edit the card to set priority and assign to different security roles.

 View your saved flows

 After you create a flow, a card must be generated based on the created flow to access the flow in the designer.
-Sometimes, cards may not be generated immediately and you may not find the created flow to update or view.
+Sometimes, cards might not be generated immediately and you might not find the created flow to update or view.

 To access the saved flows, follow these steps: